ayanshw/leave-management-system-ayans/README.md

 # How to get Started

 Initialize the code with NPM using create-react-app(Procedure is given Below) and go to lower section to see how to initialize the java files.
+## `For more details about the project, see the pdf file attached with the commit.`

 # Getting Started with Create React App